boopathirbk/Polar-SMTP-Mailer/readme.txt

 = Can I use this with WooCommerce? =

 Yes!
-Simple SMTP Mail works with all WordPress emails including WooCommerce order notifications.
+Polar SMTP Mailer works with all WordPress emails including WooCommerce order notifications.

 = How do I export my email logs? =